vjrunion/getpillar/README.md

 The basic selectors:

-- .boundary
+- boundary: To declare a new section in the grid.
-- .pillar
+- pillar: This class uses units of 1-5.
-- .fill
+- fill: This class uses units of 1-6.
-- .edge
+- edge: This make a standard presentation box with paddings and margins.